0xabdoulaye/CyberTalents-Blue-Team-Scholarship-Writeups/Soc-analyst/Bean-Detector/Readme.md

 ### Description
  You have received the alert in your company WAF that web attack happened recently.
-Please check and identify the below details
+Please check and identify the below details <br>
 X : Attacker IP <br>
 Y : Name of Vulnerability Scanner used by the Attacker <br>
 Z : number of bytes in the sensitive files Leaked <br>